-Basic training, or boot camp, lasts from eight weeks to 13 weeks depending on the branch.
-After you have finished boot camp you will be sent to Advanced Individual Training, or AIT, where you will receive in-depth training in your Military Occupation Specialty (MOS) or Rating.
+Basic training, or boot camp, lasts from 8-13 weeks, depending on the branch.
+After you have finished boot camp, you will be sent to advanced individual training, or AIT, where you will receive in-depth training in your military occupational specialty (MOS) or rating.

 Yes.
 Prepare yourself for running and physical fitness training, and lots of it.

 The Reserve or National Guard seeks commissioned officers through several different sources.
-You must 18 or older (maximum age requirements vary from service to service), be of good moral character and be able to meet academic, physical, medical and security requirements.
+You must 18 or older (maximum age requirements vary from service to service), be of good moral character and meet academic, physical, medical and security requirements.

-The Simultaneous Membership Program (SMP) is unique program offered by the Reserve and National Guard where a college-bound member of the Reserve or National Guard who is already assigned or has enlisted in an Army National Guard (ARNG) unit can also simultaneously enroll in an Reserve Officer Training Corps (ROTC) program.
+The simultaneous membership program (SMP) is a unique program offered by the Reserve and National Guard.
+It allows a college-bound member of the Reserve or National Guard who is already assigned or has enlisted in an Army National Guard (ARNG) unit to enroll simultaneously in an Reserve Officer Training Corps (ROTC) program.
 SMPs enter the Army's Advanced ROTC program while at the same time serving in their unit as a cadet.

-This is on-the-job training and was designed to relieve a shortage of junior officers in the Army National Guard.
-If you participate in the SMP you continue to serve and draw monthly and annual training pay while you are in ROTC.
+This on-the-job training was designed to relieve a shortage of junior officers in the Army National Guard.
+If you participate in the SMP, you continue to serve and draw monthly and annual training pay while you are in the ROTC.
 Additionally, Army ROTC cadets receive a $200 monthly stipend.

 An SMP cadet performs the duties of a second lieutenant under the supervision of a commissioned officer.
-The requirements for this program is that you must be 30 years of age or younger, attending college full-time (usually about 12 semester hours at most colleges), and be in good physical shape.
+The requirements for this program are that you must be 30 years of age or younger, attend college full time (usually about 12 semester hours at most colleges) and be in good physical shape.

-The SMP is only offered on campuses where an Army ROTC programs exists, or if you participate in an Army ROTC program at a nearby college or university.
-If you try SMP you will still attend ROTC Advance Camp during the summer between your junior and senior year.
+The SMP is offered only on campuses where an Army ROTC program exists -- or if you participate in an Army ROTC program at a nearby college or university.
+If you try SMP, you still will attend ROTC Advance Camp during the summer between your junior and senior year.

-If you have a 4-year college degree from an accredited college and meet all age, physical and moral requirements, you may apply for OCS.
-The application process includes scoring well on the Armed Forces Aptitude Battery test (ASVAB) and passing your physical.
-Your SAT or ACT scores will also be needed.
+If you have a four-year college degree from an accredited college and meet all age, physical and moral requirements, you may apply for OCS.
+The application process includes scoring well on the ASVAB and passing your physical.
+Your SAT or ACT scores also will be needed.
 Upon completion of your officer package, you will have an interview with a board of your superior officers.
-The completed package will be submitted to a second board, who will select the top candidates from the packages they receive.
+The completed package will be submitted to a second board, which will select the top candidates from the packages they receive.

 - Are between the ages of 18 and 46